7 takeover targets to look out for in 2017

 With that in mind, here's a crop of takeover targets likely to make their way into the spotlight in 2017.

-Another gene therapy company, Spark is attractive for the diverse set of candidates it's investigating as well as the growth it has experienced as of late.
+A gene therapy company, Spark is attractive for the diverse set of candidates it's investigating as well as the growth it has experienced as of late.

 The company has treatments spanning from pre-clincial through Phase 3 for inherited retinal diseases (IRDs), hemophilia A and B, and fatal neurodegenerative disorders such as Batten's disease.
 Spark's lead candidate is voretigene neparvovec, a drug targeting IRD that received orphan and breakthrough designations from the FDA and that recently clinched positive results in Phase 3.